NanxiNanxi/Python-works/README.md

   Since I have not find a good ocr to deal with it, I put about 1.5 minute's waiting time between each comment.
 4. resultToBeRecorded folder
   contains three spider scripts (for WeiboKingQueenVote result/ WeiboAnnualNominee / Annual Influencers(yingxiangli.py)), get the voting result and output the record to csv. csvToExcel is a script for converting several csv files to one excel with several sheets
+5. snssdk.py
+  This is a spider script to get the voting result from snssdk's mobile App.
+Use fiddler to grab the package and find the api for the result page, then parse it and get the result, finally output result to csv